 Where you vote is determined by where you live.
 Your voting locations for advance voting and voting on election day are based on your address, which means you can only vote at the locations assigned to you.

 If your name and address are on the Voters List, you will receive a Voter Information Card by mail.
-It should tell you:
+It will tell you:

 - Your voting location on election day

 If your name is not on the Voters List, or you do not receive a Voter Information Card, you can find out when and where to vote using our Voter Information service, which will become available after a general election or a by-election in your electoral district has been called.
 The Voter Information Service will tell you your voting locations for both advance voting and voting on election day, your electoral district, and contact information for your returning office.

 There are many ways to vote in a general election or by-election.
 You can choose the option that works best for you.
 You can only vote once in an election.